Peter Harle JP

 Liverpool City Councils’ Financial position:

-Due to the unsubstantiated negative criticism levelled at the previous term of Council during the 2021 election campaign, the majority of Councillors called for a financial report comparing Liverpool City Council with like Councils for the 10-year period of 2011 to 2021.
+Due to the unsubstantiated negative politically motivated criticism levelled at the previous term of Council during the 2021 election campaign, the majority of Councillors called for a financial report comparing Liverpool City Council with like Councils for the 10-year period of 2011 to 2021.

 Examples below compare seven Councils of similar size to Liverpool City Council.